Rod Library--Special Collections

 Photo by Veatch.

 A 1919 map, printed in the College Eye student newspaper, shows the trolley tracks entering campus from the south and extending to the heating plant.
 On May 18, 1941, trolley service in the area ended and was replaced by a bus system.

 Automobiles and Parking

-Parking has been an issue on campus about as long as there have been vehicles needing parking spaces!
-By 1924, when the Iowa State Teachers College (UNI) had a fall enrollment of around 2,700, up to 75 cars were parking behind Old Gilchrist Hall on any given day.
-The student newspaper estimated that 3/4 of those vehicles were driven by students.
+Parking has been an issue on campus for about as long as there have been vehicles needing parking spaces!
+By 1924, when the Iowa State Teachers College (UNI) had a fall enrollment of around 2700, up to seventy-five cars were parking behind Old Gilchrist Hall on any given day.
+The student newspaper estimated that three-fourths of those vehicles were driven by students.
 Many students would drive their family's car to campus from the surrounding areas.
 One year later, a new parking lot was added south of Sabin Hall.
-Around 79 cars could park there.
+About seventy-nine cars could park there.